 As anyone would agree, we live in a throwaway society.
 The citizens of the United States, and specifically New York, are rapidly paced individuals looking for the fastest and most efficient way to shop.
 Does it make a difference to a New Yorker if the bag his neighborhood grocer gives him is paper or plastic?
 I remember going to Waldbaum’s thirty years ago and taking home my groceries in paper bags.
-What’s the difference?
+According to the paper vs plastic debate, what’s the difference?
 I disposed of them anyway.
 Who has room to pile up bags whether they be paper or plastic?

-> Just a few years ago, at the checkout counter at Trader Joe’s the automatic question from the nice cashier was paper or plastic?
+Just a few years ago, at the checkout counter at Trader Joe’s the automatic question from the nice cashier was paper or plastic?
 It was my choice.
 Everyone likes a choice.
 No one wants state laws pushed on them involuntarily.
 Presently, Trader Joe’s offers paper bags only, and encourages their loyal customers to bring in their reused paper bags.
 They also give an option of very nicely decorated bags made of different types of biodegradable materials at quite reasonable prices for purchase.
 These sachets are quite tempting to buy due to the nicely decorated and reasonably priced selection.
 In 2018, Trader Joe’s officially eliminated Styrofoam packaging of their fresh produce (such as potatoes, apples and pears), and meats in favor of bio-based compostable packaging like PET1 trays which are highly recyclable.

 During the past year, 2019, Trader Joe's has reduced the number of items sold in plastic packaging.
 In their present plans, are wrapping their famous floral arrangements and greeting cards with a renewable and compostable material.